Advanced Certification Elementary (ACE)

 - Submit a written statement listing the reasons why you think you will be successful in graduate school; cite how specific background experiences will aid in your success as a student.

 - Submit passing Entrance Exam Scores prior to the start of classes.
-Candidates must take and pass Praxis Core Academic Skills for Educators (CORE) Tests (CORE Reading 5712, CORE Writing 5722, CORE Math 5732) or submit GRE, ACT or SAT scores less than five years old.
+Candidates must take and pass Praxis Core Academic Skills for Educators (CORE) Tests (CORE Reading 5712, CORE Writing 5722, CORE Math 5732) or submit GRE, ACT or SAT scores less than ten years old.
 Information about Wisconsin Praxis Test requirement, study materials and registration assistance is available here.

 Tutoring for Praxis exams is available through Edgewood College.